The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 How do I run ChatGPT App tests in CI/CD pipelines?

 sunpeak projects include testing infrastructure ready for CI/CD.
-Add "pnpm test" and "pnpm test:e2e" to your pipeline.
-Playwright tests automatically start the dev server, run against both the ChatGPT and Claude hosts in the simulator, and shut down when complete.
+Add "pnpm test" to your pipeline to run both unit and e2e tests.
+Tests automatically start the dev server, run against both the ChatGPT and Claude hosts in the inspector, and shut down when complete.
 No paid accounts, API keys, or AI credits needed on your CI runners.

 What are simulation files in ChatGPT App testing?